Hendrix-CS/csci150/projects/project2.md

 of your choice.

-In particular, your project should be complex enough that it includes the following concepts we have discussed in class:
+In particular, your project should be complex enough that it includes several of the following concepts we have discussed in class:

 *   Booleans
 *   Functions
 *   Conditional Statements
-*   While Loops
+*   Loops
 *   Strings
 *   Lists
+*   File input

 (It is not an absolute requirement for your program to contain every single one of the above elements; but if it does not need most of them,